 (University of Cambridge)

-- More than 200 banks and payment providers across the globe have implemented and tested Ripple’s technology with their own internal payment systems.
+28. Over 200 banks and payment providers worldwide have tested or implemented Ripple’s technology with their own payment systems.

 Artificial Intelligence in Fintech Statistics